mangadev-dev-to/hands-on-kafka/README.md

   TOPIC_NEW_LOGGING_ACTION,
 } from "../lib/kafka-client.js";

+// Initialize Kafka producer
 const producer = kafkaClient.producer();

 const createNewOrder = async (input) => {
   try {
+    // Connect to Kafka broker
     await producer.connect();

-    // create a new event for new-order-topic await producer.send({
+    // Create a new event for the 'new-order-topic' await producer.send({
       topic: TOPIC_NEW_ORDER,
       messages: [{ value: JSON.stringify(input) }],
     });

-    // create a new event for new-logging-action-topic await producer.send({
+    // Create a new event for the 'new-logging-action-topic' await producer.send({
       topic: TOPIC_NEW_LOGGING_ACTION,
       messages: [